Kang Man-young

-Kang Man-young (강만영; born June 14, 1962, in South Korea) is a South Korean footballer and current FC Dallas youth coach.
+Kang Man-young (강만영; born June 14, 1962, in South Korea) is a South Korean footballer and manager.

 Club career

 He played for FC Seoul (then knowns as Lucky-Goldstar FC).

 Managing career

 He was manager of Bangladesh national football team in 1995.
 Under his guidance Bangladesh were eliminated from semi-final of the 1995 South Asian Gold Cup, losing to India in penalties.
 He left after the tournament concluded, and was replaced by German coach Otto Pfister.

 In 1996, during his stay in Bangladesh, Kang was put incharge of Mohammedan Sporting Club as caretaker manager.
 He guided the club to the 1996 Dhaka Premier Division League trophy as undefeated champions.

 He was re-appointed as Mohammedan Sporting Club manager in December 2004.